barsanuphe/librariansync/README.md

 - *Librarian Sync*:
     runs on the Kindle, and can automatically build the collections based on the tags added with librarian.py.

 librarian
 ---------

 ### Requirements

 - Python 3
-- Calibre (librarian.py relies on ebook-meta and ebook-convert, which are part of Calibre)
+- Calibre (librarian.py relies on ebook-convert, which are part of Calibre)
 - pyyaml for python 3

 ### Configuration